RediSearch/RediSearch/docs/docs/basic-constructs/schema-definition.md

     name TEXT
 ```

-Index only books that have a subtitle.
+Index only books that have a subtitle:

 ```
 FT.CREATE subtitled-books-idx